steveseguin/vdo.ninja/README.md

 #### ⚠ Notice!
-We've rebranded from OBS.Ninja to VDO.Ninja 🎈 -- nothing else will be changing. ✨
+We've started our rebranding from OBS.Ninja to VDO.Ninja 🎈 -- nothing else will be changing. ✨

 <img src="media/obsNinja_logo_full.png" alt="Logo by brimace" height="150" />